 The holy grail for many people today is to find life balance.
-Imagine to find life balance between work, world travel and having a fit lifestyle?
+Imagine finding life balance between work, world travel, and having a fit lifestyle?
 Sounds too good to be true right?
-It not not easy, but it is possible.
-Here, I share my journey and 5 takeaways to find life balance between travel and fitness and I hope to inspire you.
+It not easy, but it is possible.
+Here, I share my journey and 5 takeaways to find a life balance between travel and fitness and I hope to inspire you.

 When we try to balance work, family, traveling, social life and a healthy lifestyle it sounds that there are not enough hours in the day to do it all.

 Finding a life balance between travel and fitness is not an easy task, as traveling takes a lot on the body.
 Long hours on the plane, we don't always have access to healthy meals and gym, not enough time for working out...and the lack of resources can go on!

 During many years I traveled up to 40% of my time on international business trips, also traveling for fun during my vacation time and I still had to keep up with my fitness goal.